Kobedm27/GGCMI-validation/README.md

 ## License

-- Code and processed data is licensed under the [CC-BY 4.0](LICENSE).
+- Code and processed data is licensed under the [MIT license](LICENSE).
 -  Raw data: Not publicly available; available on request.